nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If command is not specified, a summary of all available commands will be displayed, along with a link to access the full user guide.
 * If command is specified, summarised information about the specified command will be displayed.
+* If multiple commands are specified, only the last command will be taken.

 Examples:
 * `help` Displays summary of all available commands.